Care After Cancer Event - April 19, 2018

 Each year over 140,000 young people are diagnosed with cancer.
 Treatments for cancer are more successful than ever, and have led to substantial improvements in cure rates and quality of life for survivors.
 Unfortunately, the very treatments that are so successful in eliminating cancer have devastating effects on fertility, often taking away a survivor’s ability to become a parent.

 The exciting news, however, is that fertility preservation options are now increasingly available to newly diagnosed cancer patients prior to initiating chemotherapy, radiation, or surgery.
 While freezing sperm in young men faced with cancer has been available for decades, new technology now allows for harvesting and freezing eggs and/or embryos in young women.
 Banked eggs and embryos can then be successfully thawed for future use once a patient overcomes their disease and is ready to start a family.

-We are excited to announce this year’s fundraising event for C.A.R.E will be held on Friday, March 24, 2017, at the Strathallan.
+We are excited to announce this year’s fundraising event for C.A.R.E will be held on Thursday, April 19, 2018 at Oak Hill Country Club.